zzzeek/sqlalchemy/README.rst

   commit() is called.
 SQLAlchemy encourages applications to create a consistent means of delineating the start and end of a series of operations.
-* Never render a literal value in a SQL statement.
+* Never render a literal value in an SQL statement.
   Bound parameters are used to the greatest degree possible, allowing query optimizers to cache query plans effectively and making SQL injection